What the study found

-What the researchers tested: The researchers reviewed abdominal ultrasound reports from January 2014 to December 2024 for patients under 18 years old.
-They included examinations read as normal and excluded patients with liver disease or abnormal AST and ALT results.
-They used Generalized Additive Models for Location, Scale, and Shape (GAMLSS) with the Box-Cox Power Exponential distribution to create reference ranges based on age and, in a subset, height.
+The researchers reviewed radiology reports from January 2014 to December 2024 for patients under 18 years old who had a "normal abdominal ultrasound" impression.
+They excluded patients with liver disease or abnormal AST and ALT results, and used generalized additive models for location, scale, and shape (GAMLSS) with a Box-Cox power exponential distribution to build reference ranges from age and height.

 Key points

-- The study created updated pediatric liver size reference ranges from ultrasound data.
+- The study created updated pediatric liver size reference ranges on ultrasound.

-- The authors conclude normal liver size may be slightly higher than previously reported.
+- The authors say the normal liver size is slightly higher than earlier reports.

 Disclosure